Kimora Lee Simmons: Philanthropy

 In 2021, Simmons and Baby Phat partnered with Smile Train in the #AllSmilesAreBeautiful campaign to design and produce an exclusive limited edition All Smiles Are Beautiful t-shirt, with all net proceeds going to Smile Train's programs supporting mental health for children with cleft palates.

-Most recently, Simmons, Baby Phat and Phat Farm partnered with Family Dollar and Crayola to host a back-to-school giveaway benefiting families facing financial hardship in the Los Angeles area.
-The event was hosted at the Boys and Girls Club of Carson.
-Together with Crayola and Family Dollar, Baby Phat and Phat Farm donated hundreds of thousands of dollars of school supplies including backpacks, stationery and art supplies.
-Additional distribution of these supplies was made to Boys and Girls Clubs in the Atlanta and Southeast Virginia areas.
+In August 2022, Simmons, Baby Phat and Phat Farm partnered with Family Dollar and Crayola to host a back-to-school giveaway benefiting families facing financial hardship in the Los Angeles area.

-At a homecoming ceremony held at Washington University in St. Louis on March 14, 2008, the mayor of St. Louis recognized Simmons's contributions to society by presenting her with the key to the city and declaring March 14 Kimora Day.